armohamed1995/EDA_of-Home-Credit-dataset/README.md

 Home Credit dataset can be downloaded from https://www.kaggle.com/c/home-credit-default-risk/

 # PROJECT SCOPE :
-# To identify defaulter and predict wheather the client will repay the loan or not.
+# To identify defaulter and predict wheather the aplicants loan to be approves or disapproved.

- # STEP 1 :
+ # STEP 1 : Data Analysis

 Renamed the columns of the data and identified the data type of each column and converted all downloaded csv files into relational database, using MYSQL and MYSQL workbench  (mysql  Ver 5.7.28-0) and saved it on server.
 (Operating system of server  ubuntu 18.04.)